-There are tonnes of products that promise to prevent breakage and repair damaged locks.
-However, oils, serums, shampoos or conditioners that are applied directly to the hair - unfortunately - are not going to be effective for getting healthier hair.
+There are tonnes of products that promise to prevent hair breakage and repair damaged locks.
+However oils, serums, shampoos or conditioners that are applied directly to the hair - unfortunately - are not going to be effective for getting healthier hair.
 Hair is not a living tissue; it has no living cells and so does not regenerate.
 The only way you can treat dry, tired hair is from within, and it must be done as a preventative measure, not once the damage has already been done.

 Lotions, potions and creams may mask the appearance of damaged hair, but if you want naturally long, strong and healthy hair then you should consider supplementing.
 You need to divert your attention to your intake of essential vitamins, minerals and amino acids, and will need to start taking hair supplements such as those outlined below.

 If you want to prevent hair breakage and learn how to fix your damaged hair, supplementing with Cynatine® HNS is the way to go.

 Which supplements and vitamins help with dry and brittle hair?

 1. Keratin or Cynatine® HNS ensures healthy hair